 - Practice gratitude: Be thankful for all of the blessings in your life.
 Say “thank you” to the universe and appreciate the good things that happen every day.

 - Do what you love: Stop doing things you don’t want to do.
+Say no to plans that don’t align with your interests or needs.
 Work a job you love.
 Pursue hobbies that you enjoy.
 Whatever you do, do what you love.
-Live a life for you and no one else.
+It’s your life, after all.

 So go light some candles and cook your favorite meal while you play your favorite music.
 Hell, even pour a glass of wine and take a bath if that’s what you want to do.
 A healthy relationship with the world and everything within it starts with a healthy, loving relationship with yourself.